 Go it Alone

 Yosemite’s magnificent scenery attracts visitors (many of them photographers) the world over, but a surprising number of them never leave Yosemite Valley’s floor.
-To shake the crowds, explore the park’s extensive trail network instead: More than 750 miles of trail offer gorgeous, unique, and uncrowded photo ops.
+To shake the crowds, explore the park’s extensive trail network instead: More than 750 miles of trails offer gorgeous, unique, and uncrowded photo ops.